Cigolem/IUGR/README.md

           generate line plots of z-scored residuals for the same EEG features against UA/MCA ratio after controlling for CGA, PNA and GA_Doppler.
 Input file is data frame that contain FFT powers at delta, theta, alpha_beta range, TTA burst power and density, doppler features
 Outputs are violin and line plots of z-scored residuals

+Script 11: plot_EEG
+This script is used to generate line plots for EEG features (FFT powers and TTA burst rate / power) against CGA (Corrected Gestational Age)
+Input file is data frame that contain FFT powers at delta, theta, alpha_beta range, TTA burst power and density,CGA Outputs are line plots of EEG features against CGA in control and FGR group